 VIN pin – External power of 3.6V to 5.5V can be applied to the VIN pin which also powers the on-board 3.3V regulator to power the rest of the module.

-3.3V pin (x2) – These are normally used to power 3.3V peripherals.
+3.3V pin (x2) – These are normally used as outputs to power 3.3V peripherals.
 Total current should be limited to less than 250mA to avoid overheating.
 Also if you draw too much power and cause the 3.3V to dip down around 3.0V, the CPU will reboot.

 External power of 3.3V can also be applied to the 3.3V pins to power the Teensy in some cases, but this bypasses the on-board regulator which properly handles the power up sequence.
 This option is not recommended without doing some research.
 Specifically, VBAT needs a 3V power source such as a coin cell before applying power to the 3.3V pins.